 Get To Know Us

-The UNITED TIMOR DEVELOPMENT FOUNDATION* (UTDF), is an Indonesian-based non-profit organization based in Atambua, Belu District, NTT, Indonesia.
-Founded in 2023, UTDF honours the 2022 committment and vision of Colin (deceased DEc 2022) and Ria of responding to requests for development assistance from communities in West Timor in the Districts of Belu, Malaka and North Central Timor.
-Activites extended to Timor Leste (TLE) in Dili, Suai and Oekusi n March 2025.
+Founded in 2023, UTDF honours the 2022 commitment and vision of Colin Barlow (deceased December 2022) and Ria of responding to requests for development assistance from communities in West Timor in the Districts of Belu, Malaka and North Central Timor.
+Activities extended to Timor Leste (TLE) in Dili, Suai and Oekusi in March 2025.

-• *(previously known as the Colin Barlow Ria Foundation)
+*previously known as the Colin Barlow Ria Foundation

 Mission, Vision & Values